Spacetime dynamics of spinning particles - exact electromagnetic analogies: Dynamical manifestations of the symmetries of the magnetic tidal tensors

-The invariant structure for this electromagnetic field is: which tells us that in the equatorial plane $\theta=\pi/2$ there are observers who measure $B^{\alpha}$ to be \textit{locally} zero (since $\vec{E}\cdot\vec{B}=0$ and $\vec{E}^{2}-\vec{B}^{2}>0$ therein).
-It is straightforward to obtain the 4-velocity of such observers.
-The magnetic field $(B^{u})^{\alpha}\equiv\star F^{\alpha\beta}u_{\beta}$ seen by an arbitrary observer of 4-velocity $u^{\alpha}=(u^{t},u^{r},u^{\theta},u^{\phi})$ is given by: Thus, the condition $B^{r}=0$ implies $\theta=\pi/2$ (i.e., equatorial plane, as expected); in the equatorial plane, $B^{t}=0$ implies $u^{\theta}=0$, and $B^{\theta}=0$ implies $u^{\phi}/u^{t}=\mu_{s}/(Qr^{2})$.
-If we additionally assume that the charge and mass are identically distributed in the body, its gyromagnetic ratio is $\mu_{s}/J=Q/2M$, and we therefore conclude that observers with angular velocity see a vanishing magnetic field in the equatorial plane.
-No restriction is imposed on the radial component of the velocity, apart from the normalization condition $u^{\alpha}u_{\alpha}=-1$; that is, the velocity for which the magnetic field vanishes at a given point is not unique---it comprehends a class of observers~\cite{PaperIAU}.
-The velocity field corresponding to the case $u^{r}=0$ is plotted in Fig. \ref{fig:EquaKerr}a).
-The vanishing of $B^{\alpha}$ for these observers comes from an exact cancellation between the magnetic field generated by the relative translation of the source and the one produced by its rotation.
-And it means that a magnetic dipole possessing a velocity of the form (\ref{eq:EMvplot}) does not undergo Larmor precession, since the second term of Eq.~(\ref{eq:EqSpinVector}) vanishes.
+where \emph{in the third} equality again we assumed $\mu_{{\rm s}}/J=Q/2M$.
+Therefore, observers with angular velocity (\ref{eq:EMvplot}) measure a vanishing magnetic field in the equatorial plane.
+No restriction is imposed on the radial component of the velocity, apart from the normalization condition $U^{\alpha}U_{\alpha}=-1$.
+The velocity field corresponding to the case $U^{r}=0$ is plotted in Fig.~\ref{fig:EquaKerr}a).
+The vanishing of $B^{\alpha}$ for these observers comes from an exact cancellation between the magnetic field generated by the relative translation of the source and the field produced by its rotation.
+It means that a magnetic dipole possessing a velocity of the form (\ref{eq:EMvplot}) does not undergo Larmor precession, since the second term of Eq.~(\ref{eq:EqSpinVector}) vanishes.